-Features included in View support usability, security, centralized control, and scalability.
+Features included in Horizon 7 support usability, security, centralized control, and scalability.

 The following features provide a familiar experience for the end user:

-On Microsoft Windows client devices, print from a virtual desktop to any local or networked printer that is defined on the Windows client device.
+On certain client devices, print from a virtual desktop to any local or networked printer that is defined on the client device.
 This virtual printer feature solves compatibility issues and does not require you to install additional print drivers in a virtual machine.

 On most client devices, use the location-based printing feature to map to printers that are physically near the client system.
 Location-based printing does require that you install print drivers in the virtual machine.

 Use multiple monitors.
-With PCoIP multiple-monitor support, you can adjust the display resolution and rotation separately for each monitor.
+With the PCoIP and Blast Extreme display protocols, multiple-monitor support means you can adjust the display resolution and rotation separately for each monitor.

 Access USB devices and other peripherals that are connected to the local device that displays your virtual desktop.